Starburst Galaxy

 Authentication methods #

-Starburst Galaxy supports two authentication methods for Amazon Redshift:
+Starburst Galaxy supports a number of authentication methods for Amazon Redshift:

 Password based